taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

 environment variables, for example workers that take their configuration from configuration files.

-## 4.8 Changes to adding taskcluster client as a service dependency
+## 4.8 Changes to services that depend on taskcluster client

-When upgrading to the new client, care will need to be taken to ensure that taskcluster root URL is passed into the client.
-In addition, the references/schemas that the client reads dynamically should also be a dependency of the project, which may be either frozen references/schemas, fetched from a language package, or fetched dynamically during build/CI from a taskcluster deployment.
+When upgrading a service to use the new client, care will need to be taken to ensure that taskcluster root URL is passed into the client.
+Either the client should be generated and checked in with the service, or a generated client should be released and version, which the service depends on.

 ## 4.9 Changes to projects that depend on a taskcluster client

-Those that depend on a client with generated code based on the content of the API references and schemas, should either run the code generation tool inside their project on an ad hoc basis, and check in the generated code, or should run it as part of their build/ci procedure.
+Most projects that depend on a client (such as workers, command line tools, etc) should consider generating a client, and vendoring it in their source code repository.
+This way they are in control of the version of the APIs that it is built against.
+Alternatively, as in the case of services that depend on a client, a global client can be versioned a nd released, and the project can depend on a specific version of the released client.
+Another option is to build the client against a deployed environment during the CI of the project, for example, building against the production environment that the tool is to be primarily used with.
+In this case, the project would depend on the client generator, and the client generator would then build the client as part of the CI of the project.

 All code that uses any of the new clients will need to explicitly pass in a root URL in a constructor, or explicitly call a method to fetch